Exeland, Wisconsin

 Exeland is a village in Sawyer County, Wisconsin, United States.
 The population was 229 at the 2020 census.

 History

 The only community named Exeland in the United States, the community was founded around 1907 when the Arpin Lumber Company built a logging railroad to the area, which crossed the Wisconsin Central Railroad.
 The resulting "X" led to the community's name.
 Exeland became a village in 1920.

+A promotional document of the Wisconsin Colonization Company describes Exeland around 1920: "Today Exeland has a modern creamery, large potato warehouse, a pickle station, three fine large general stores, a feed store, a butcher shop, and a bank with $130,000 total assets."

 Geography

 Exeland is located at (45.668632, -91.243177).

 According to the United States Census Bureau, the village has a total area of 1.12 sqmi, of which 1.11 sqmi is land and 0.01 sqmi is water.